 Enumerating requirements in a brainstorm session usually is a good idea, it can be handy to create such a list for later consumption, those can even become new features for a software project.
 As in software we are dealing with features it seems to be a good idea to translate those in the same language and order, so the verification of those becomes a checklist.

-As good as it might sounds for organization and feature handling, translating such numbered lists straight to code might bring undesired readability issues, and even more for test code.
+As good as it might sound for organization and feature handling, translating such numbered lists straight to code might bring undesired readability issues, and even more for test code.

 As weird as it might sound, enumerating test cases with numbers is a common behavior I have seen among starters.
 For some reason, at first, it seems a good idea for them to write down the same test description and add a number to identify it.
 The following code depicts an example: